Berlin’s Home pulls in €11M Series A for its landlord and tenant solution – TechCrunch

 Home, the Berlin-based startup that set out offering an app to help landlords manage rentals but has since pivoted to solve the landlord-tenant problem more directly, has raised €11 million in Series A funding.

-Backing the round is Capnamic, EQT Ventures, FJ Labs and Redalpine, whilst the new capital will be used for “product innovation”, particularly on the tenant side.
+Backing the round is Capnamic, EQT Ventures, FJ Labs and Redalpine, whilst the new capital will be used for “product innovation,” particularly on the tenant side.
 In addition, Home plans to bring its offering to new cities.

 “[We] started with an app for landlords, which tracked rent payments etc., but Home is now a managed marketplace for landlords and tenants,” Home co-founder and CEO Thilo Konzok tells me.

 “Home now acts as both the tenant and the landlord.
 Landlords get an instant offer and sign a contract with Home.
-A digital lock is fitted at the apartment and the landlord then simply gets rent – no maintenance stresses, financial risks etc”.
+A digital lock is fitted at the apartment and the landlord then simply gets rent — no maintenance stresses, financial risks etc.”

 The idea of essentially becoming a full-stack landlord (my words, not Konzok’s) is so that property owners don’t need to become experts in renting apartments, understanding legislation, maintenance and knowing what rent to charge.